zhyd1997/storybook/code/core/README.md

 ## The 1 exception: the `storybook` package itself

-The sol exception is the `storybook` package itself.
+The sole exception is the `storybook` package itself.

 Obviously, the `storybook` package cannot depend on itself, so it must import from `@storybook/core`.